tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

 1. To build the target image, run the command:
     ```
     nix build github:tiiuae/ghaf#generic-x86_64-debug
     ```
 2. After the build is completed, prepare a USB boot media with the target image you built:
     ```
+    dd if=./result/nixos.img of=/dev/<YOUR_USB_DRIVE> bs=32M
+    ```
+3. Boot the computer from the USB media.

+---

+## Running Ghaf Image for Lenovo X1

+Lenovo X1 is the reference x86_64 device for the Ghaf project.

+Do the following:
+1. To build the target image, run the command:
+    ```
+    nix build github:tiiuae/ghaf#lenovo-x1-carbon-gen11-debug
+    ```
+2. After the build is completed, prepare a USB boot media with the target image you built:
+    ```